mead-ml/mead-baseline/README.md

-# MEAD Baseline
+# MEAD

-MEAD Baseline is a library for reproducible deep learning research and fast model development for NLP.
+MEAD is a library for reproducible deep learning research and fast model development for NLP.
 It provides easily extensible abstractions and implementations for data loading, model development, training, experiment tracking and export to production.